 The use of technology in agriculture started as early as the 1960s with the Green Revolution.
-The decades that followed brought significant improvements in machine and methods, and technology presented novel methods of dealing with the imminent food crisis.
+The decades that followed brought significant improvements in machines and methods, and technology presented novel methods of dealing with the imminent food crisis.
 But it wasn’t until the post-internet boom that the use of farm management solutions and mobile devices entered the world of agriculture technology and ushered in the era of Digital Farming.

 Digital Farming, the application of location-based data and other relevant agronomic information to scientifically augment the cultivation process from sowing to harvesting, encompasses every step in the journey of agriculture.
 As per a recent research report, the global smart farming market is expected to touch $23.14 billion by 2022, showing a compound annual growth rate of almost 20% from 2017 to 2022.